-Once you have found the moving and resting balance and start to see the results you prefer, do not stop!
-You do not need to run races, compete in events, or outlift everyone in the gym.
-It is great if you can and like to do that, but the goal in life is to just keep moving.
+Once you have found the moving and resting balance and start to see the results you prefer, do not stop.
+You do not need to run races, compete in events or outlift everyone in the gym.
+It is great if you can and like to do that, but the goal is to keep moving.

 Do not fall into a habit of no physical activity, because it makes any movement more challenging when you need to move.
-Remember, we get good at what we do consistently.
+We get good at what we do consistently.
 We also get good at doing nothing.

-The above "Never Quits" truly make life fun and meaningful, especially when you can find others to share time with to enjoy the benefits of never quitting.
+The items on the "never quits'' list make life fun and meaningful, especially when you can find others to share time with to enjoy the benefits of never quitting.

 1. Quit Unhealthy Habits

 There are so many things we do that shorten our lives or will make the last years on this Earth quite miserable.
-Smoking, excessive drinking, over-eating, over-working, over-thinking, over-spending and generally over-stressing all lead to horrible results as we progress through this one life we have.
+Smoking, excessive drinking, overeating, overworking, overthinking, overspending and generally overstressing often lead to horrible results.

 It is difficult to start or stop a new habit.
 Many people find success by combining current habits with a new habit they want to create or break.
-Being able to replace a bad habit with a good habit is easier said than done, but it is also a successful approach to breaking the chain and starting new.
+Replacing a bad habit with a good habit is easier said than done, but it is also a successful approach to breaking the chain and starting new.

 2. Quit Being Overly Critical (of Yourself)

 Why be your own worst enemy?
 You need to talk to yourself (positively) and not listen to yourself (negatively).
-Making mistakes and failing is part of life.
-Accept it, grow from it and move on.
+Making mistakes is normal.
+Accept it, grow and move on.

 Avoid dwelling in the past and stop worrying about the future.
 Stay present and focused on now, and you will find that to-do list easier to tackle.
 When in doubt, get moving.
 Walk, get some fresh air, clear your head and get back to work.